 Nine month later (what symbolism) a new offer was born.
 However, this time it was made by another American company, DraftKings.
 The initial offer was 2,500 pence (£25) per share, but it was rejected immediately.
 On September 21st Entain issued a press release mentioning that the company received another offer two days prior.
 This time DraftKings offered 2,800 pence (£28) per share which was a premium of 46% (!) compared to the closing price on September 20.
 However, the American company wasn’t ready to pay for the whole deal in cash.
 The offer consisted of 630 pence in cash and the rest in class A DraftKings shares.
 Entain was supposed to make their decision before October 19.

 DraftKings is one of the leaders in daily fantasy sports (DFS) on the US market.
 Betting has always been popular in our part of the world while DFS has never had so many fans as in North America, it remained a super niche product.
 DraftKings became a public company last year through SPAC.
 Their merger with SBTech is a very interesting and controversial case.
-You can read about it on the Internet.
+You can read about it external linkExternal links are prohibited.

 What was Entain at the moment of the deal that has never been closed.
 Let’s talk about the same first half of 2021.
-It’s a London FTSE100 company with $2.4 Billion NGR, $1.1 Billion operating loss, licensed in 27 countries, 24 000 people staff in 20 offices across the world.
+It’s a external linkExternal links are prohibited company with $2.4 Billion NGR, $1.1 Billion operating loss, licensed in 27 countries, 24 000 people staff in 20 offices across the world.
 The main brands are bwin, PartyCasino, PartyPoker, Ladbrokes, Coral.
 Online NGR has doubled 23 quarters in a row!

 Entain didn’t release an official answer on October 19 setting a deadline for the decision on November 16.
 A week later, on October 26, DraftKings withdrew from the deal.